Session 1 - Module A: Advanced Agent Patterns¶

 return response

-Collaborative Task Management¶
+Collaborative Data Processing Task Management¶

-async def delegate_complex_task(self, task: str) -> Dict[str, Any]:
+async def delegate_data_processing_task(self, task: str) -> Dict[str, Any]:

-"""Delegate complex task to appropriate specialized agents"""
+"""Delegate complex data processing task to appropriate specialized agents"""

-task_analysis = await self._analyze_task_requirements(task)
+task_analysis = await self._analyze_data_task_requirements(task)

-# Step 2: Create delegation plan
+# Step 2: Create delegation plan based on data processing capabilities

-delegation_plan = self._create_delegation_plan(task_analysis)
+delegation_plan = self._create_data_delegation_plan(task_analysis)

-# Step 3: Execute delegation plan
+# Step 3: Execute delegation plan with resource coordination

 results = {}